SHOOTING SCRIPT by Chris Green

 Fortunately, there was an offer on a top of the range iMac.

 Shane readied the machine, and Pete was soon typing into the recovered version of Brink, putting in the passages that had disappeared from the original.
 It was a cracking script, he felt as he embellished the evacuation scene.
 Happy that he had made good progress, he went off to make a cup of tea.
 When he returned, to his horror, the new passages had gone again.
 In fact, the text of the document was disappearing before his eyes.
 The sentences were evaporating.

 Soon there would be a blank screen.

 Soon there would be no-one left in Milton Keynes.
 Peterborough and Northampton were being evacuated too.
 There would be burning and looting all over central England.
 There would be many casualties before order was restored.
 As he pressed keys helplessly and line by line Brink vanished, he was completely unaware of its far reaching consequences.
 How could he know?
 Nothing like this had happened before.

-Eamonn noticed now that, minimised on the task bar, he had the screenplay for ‘Gunned Down‘ open.
-The assassin, posing as a reporter, was outside Downing Street, ready to strike as the Prime Minister emerged from Number 10.
+Pete also noticed that, minimised on the task bar, the screenplay for Shot Down in Downing Street was open.
+The assassin, posing as a reporter, was ready to strike as the Prime Minister emerged from Number 10.